How to plant tulips

-There are just so may type of tulip!
+There are just so many types of tulips!
 Their range of colour, height and form are truly miraculous.
 Use our website filters to help you choose the right selection for your garden.

 Tulip bulbs prefer fertile, well-drained soil planted in full sun.
 Wet soggy soil can cause the bulbs to rot so lightening your soil with a little sand and gravel will do your bulbs the world of good.
 For sandy soils it is advisable to add some organic matter.
 Tulips prefer a neutral to alkaline soil and adding chicken pellets can improve the nutrient balance.